HartThomas/RoguelikeDeckbuilder/README.md

 - if holding a sword all of your attacks deal 2 more damage
 - if holding a dagger every other attack gets played twice
 - if holding a spear at end of turn deal x damage where x is the number of attacks played that turn
+- if holding [unknown] each card costs double for each card you played before it but has double effect for each card played before it

 The char could also hold something in the off hand as well: